© 2024 Canadian Malnutrition Task Force

 The following chart provides an overview of the models tested by More-2-Eat study hospitals.
 Consider these as examples as to how the process of screening and referral can be tailored to your hospital or unit.

 Remember: the goal is to have all admitted/transferred patients screened, and where necessary, their nutritional status is assessed using the subjective global assessment (SGA).
-Anyone who is trained, particularly the registered dietitian (RD) or a diet technician (DT), can do SGA to diagnose malnutrition.
+Anyone who is trained, particularly the registered dietitian (RD), can do SGA to diagnose malnutrition.

 Comparison of nutrition screening tools